wstrm/neckup/README.txt

   This setup uses a neckup user where everything is placed in its home directory (/home/neckup/neckup/).

-  You should already have setup a nginx web server.
+  You should already have setup a Nginx web server.

     * Create and setup the neckup user,
         - $ useradd -m neckup